 The Domains of Empowered Aging

 As part of the Connections™ Learning series, Creating What's Next™ explores aging with a new lens.
-The program allows individuals to explore certain skills of empowered aging and build a framework for bringing them alive in their own lives.
+The video-based, interactive program allows individuals to explore the skills of empowered aging and build a framework for bringing them alive in their own lives.

 Real Stories.
 Real Wisdom.